 Device installation and deployment

 Following the advancement in networking technology, most Wi-Fi devices are designed with inbuilt PoE capability.
-This means that the wireless access point will be powered via Ethernet cable connected to a PoE enabled network switch.
+This means that the wireless access point will be powered via an Ethernet cable connected to a PoE-enabled network switch.
 This reduces the need to additional run electrical wiring to wherever the wireless access point is installed.

 By simplifying device installation, a company will be guaranteed a clean installation even as savings are made in terms of installation costs.
 All these savings can be directed to other more critical business functions.

 Installation can be made even easier if the Wi-Fi device has IP66 certification.
 The certification is an assurance that the wireless device can be installed for outdoor use.
 For the IP66 certified Wi-Fi devices tend to be resistant to weather elements like the rain or scorching sun.